 On Saturday morning of the race, I arrived about an hour and a half before my race began.
 As I approached the check-in table to register I was asked if I was nervous at all – and honestly, at that moment I wasn’t.
 However, as I was getting ready and doing a little people-watching I noticed all the high-end bikes the other guys were showing up with.
 I started to think about my 16-year-old bike and all the “old technology” on it.
 I started to think about these other racers and that I really shouldn’t be here – “I’m only going to look foolish on my out of date bike.”

 Then I realized I need to just go back to my Jeep and read my Bible.
 I am currently reading through the Soul Detox devotional on youversion.com (it’s a great devotional).
 Right away, God gave me two verses for the day that I needed (gifts from Him).
 The Biblical reading for the day was from Romans 12 and the first verse that caught my attention was this:

 Romans 12:2 (NLT)

 Don’t copy the behavior and customs of this world, but let God transform you into a new person by changing the way you think.
 Then you will learn to know God’s will for you, which is good and pleasing and perfect.

 That’s exactly what I needed!
 “Terry, stop thinking about what the other racers have and all their stuff.
 Just race and have fun.
-The world would have you think that you always need more, better and that enough is never enough.
+The world would have you think that you always need more, better, and that enough is never enough.
 Don’t copy the world’s behavior… Be transformed by the way you think.”
 Wow!
-That was great advise and exactly what I need.
+That was great advice and exactly what I need.